-I dare say I believe I’m not the only one that displays these feelings of affection towards the decade that gave us hair bands, fingerless gloves, synthesized pop, and jelly bracelets.
+I dare say, I believe I’m not the only one that displays these feelings of affection towards the decade that gave us hair bands, fingerless gloves, synthesized pop, and jelly bracelets.
 Don’t believe me?
-Leggings have made a fierce comeback along with neon and without Madonna there would be no Katy Perry, nor would there be any Beibs without Ricky Springfield.
-Request any 80’s tune be played at a wedding, or other DJ’ed event and watch the merriment and mayhem ensue.
-I can also recount many a car trip which was made bearable by an endless sing along (complete with headbanging and air guitar) to Pat Benetar, AC/DC and Blondie.
+Leggings have made a fierce comeback along with neon and, without Madonna, there would be no Katy Perry, nor would there be any Beibs without Ricky Springfield.
+Request any 80’s tune be played at a wedding, or other DJ’ed events, and watch the merriment and mayhem ensue.
+I can also recount many a car trip which was made bearable by an endless sing along (complete with headbanging and air guitar) to Pat Benatar, AC/DC, and Blondie.

 Is it any wonder then that I am completely and TOTALLY psyched out of my mind for PRiMA’s Back to the 80’s?